-27. An EU Task Force is currently examining the concordance of estimations of CFC under ESA 2010.
+28. An EU Task Force is currently examining the concordance of estimations of CFC under ESA 2010.
 With respect to service life assumptions, the goal is to avoid arbitrary differences without removing justifiable differences.
-Hopefully, the report of this Task Force, which is expected by the end of 2022, will be able to provide stronger practical guidance on the service lives of the various types of fixed assets and the bandwidths within these services lives are expected to be found.
+Hopefully, the Report of this Task Force will be able to provide stronger practical guidance on the service lives of the various types of fixed assets and the bandwidths within these services lives are expected to be found.

-28. In 2013, Eurostat and the OECD conducted a survey of national practices of measuring the wealth stocks of Dwellings (AN.111), Buildings other than dwellings (AN.1121) and Other structures (AN.1122) such as roads and railways.
+29. In 2013, Eurostat and the OECD conducted a survey of national practices of measuring the wealth stocks of Dwellings (AN.111), Buildings other than dwellings (AN.1121) and Other structures (AN.1122) such as roads and railways.
 The survey asked national accountants to provide, for a detailed list of structures, the assumptions and methods used for the PIM.
 The goal was not to select a single 'best' approach for the PIM but to promote discussion, facilitate detailed comparisons of PIM assumptions and provide concrete options for those, seeking to produce improved, internationally comparable estimates of net stocks of structures and underlying land.

-29. Responses were received from 32 countries.
+30. Responses were received from 32 countries.
 Across these countries, the applied depreciation methods varied covering linear depreciation (with and without the combination of retirement functions), geometric depreciation and other functional forms.
 To obtain a common denominator, for each country it was estimated which proportion of the initial wealth stock of dwellings would still be in the balance sheet after a period of 50 years.
 Some of the results are presented in Charts 1 and 2.

-source: Eurostat/OECD (2015)
+Chart 1 Proportion of initial stocks of dwellings remaining after 50 years source: Eurostat/OECD (2015)